Nodal count for Dirichlet-to-Neumann operators with potential: Abstract

 \section{Abstract}

 We consider Dirichlet-to-Neumann operators associated to $\Delta+q$ on a Lipschitz domain in a smooth manifold, where $q$ is an $L^{\infty}$ potential.
-We first prove a Courant-type bound for the nodal count of the extensions $u_k$ of the $k$th Dirichlet-to-Neumann eigenfunctions $\phi_k$ to the interior satisfying $\Delta_qu_k=0$.
-The classical Courant nodal domain theorem is known to hold for Steklov eigenfunctions which are the harmonic extension of the Dirichlet-to-Neumann operator associated to $\Delta$.
+We prove a Courant-type bound for the nodal count of the extensions $u_k$ of the $k$th Dirichlet-to-Neumann eigenfunctions $\phi_k$ to the interior satisfying $(\Delta+q)u_k=0$.
+The classical Courant nodal domain theorem is known to hold for Steklov eigenfunctions, which are the harmonic extension of the Dirichlet-to-Neumann eigenfunctions associated to $\Delta$.
 Our result extends it to a larger family of Dirichlet-to-Neumann operators.
-Second, we obtain an asymptotic Courant-type bound for the nodal count of the Dirichlet-to-Neumann eigenfunctions assuming the boundary and the potential are smooth.
-For the first result, we make use of the duality between the Steklov and Robin problem.
-To prove the second result we use the variation principle of the Dirichlet-to-Neumann eigenvalues, Weyl asymptotic, and Calderon-Vaillancourt theorem on $L^2$-boundedness of zero order pseudo-differential operators.
+Our proof makes use of the duality between the Steklov and Robin problems.